Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 ## Reinforcement Learning

-Reinforcement learning can be viewed as a form of learning for sequential decision making that is typically associated with controlling robots (but is, in fact, much more general).
+Reinforcement learning can be viewed as a form of learning for sequential decision making that is commonly associated with controlling robots (but is, in fact, much more general).
 Consider an autonomous firefighting robot that is tasked with navigating into an area, finding the fire and neutralizing it.
-At every instance the robot perceives the environment through its sensors (e.g. camera, heat, touch), processes this information and produces an action (e.g. move to the left, rotate the water hose, turn on the water).
+At any given moment, the robot perceives the environment through its sensors (e.g. camera, heat, touch), processes this information and produces an action (e.g. move to the left, rotate the water hose, turn on the water).
 In other words, it is continuously making decisions about how to interact in this environment